 Medication can be an important part of a mental health treatment plan, and Medicare helps cover the cost.
 While Original Medicare (Parts A and B) doesn’t cover most prescription drugs, your Medicare Part D plan does.
 You can get Part D as a standalone plan or as part of a Medicare Advantage plan (Part C).
 These plans are required to cover most types of antidepressant, antipsychotic, and anticonvulsant medications.
 This ensures you can afford the prescriptions your doctor believes will be most effective for your treatment, allowing you to focus on feeling better.

-What Will I Pay for Mental Health Services with Medicare?
+How Much Will I Pay for Mental Health Care?

 Understanding your health care costs shouldn’t be another source of stress.
 When you’re considering therapy, it’s natural to wonder what you’ll need to pay.
 The good news is that Medicare provides solid coverage for mental health care, but your exact costs will depend on the type of Medicare plan you have and the services you need.
 Let’s walk through what you can expect to pay for outpatient, inpatient, and Medicare Advantage plans so you can feel confident seeking support.